mohamedabdelhakem1/multithreaded-algorithms/README.md

 **4)** Merge the two sub-lists back into one sorted list.

 the program is implemented using Pthreads.
-Each time the list is divided;

-two threads are created to do merge-sort on each half separately.
-This step is

-repeated recursively until each sub-list has only one element.
+Each time the list is divided;two threads are created to do merge-sort on each half separately.
+This step is repeated recursively until each sub-list has only one element.